Dispute reasons and recommended evidence

 Information

-If the transaction was authenticated with 3D Secure, the liability for the fraudulent chargeback lies with the issuer.
+If the transaction was authenticated with 3D Secure, the issuer is liable for the fraudulent chargeback.

 .